Are Ortholinear Keyboards Better? Evaluating Ergonomics and Efficiency

 Learning Curve and Adaptation

-Adapting to an ortholinear keyboard can be challenging; the layout is significantly different from traditional staggered keyboards.
-New users often face a learning period during which their typing speed may temporarily decrease.
-Conversely, traditional keyboards present a lower learning curve as they are more prevalent and familiar to the majority of users.
+Adapting to an ortholinear keyboard can be challenging.
+This is because the layout is very different from traditional staggered keyboards.
+As a result, new users often go through a learning period.
+During this time, their typing speed may temporarily drop.

 Availability and Cost